 He attended Princeton University, and graduated in 2018 with Honours in Economics.
 At Princeton, during his Sophomore year, he held one private concert focusing on 20th century music.
 During Cameron’s senior year, he was diagnosed with Hodgkin’s Lymphoma.
 He continued with school while commuting to New York for chemotherapy at Memorial Sloan Kettering Cancer Centre.
 After reaching remission in April 2018, the cancer returned in July, and Cameron underwent more treatment.
 He received an autologous stem cell transplant in October 2018, and was once again in remission in 2019.
 Cameron began working at Oliver Wyman in New York in January 2020.

-Elanna Mak is a student at Hong Kong International School, graduating in 2022.
+Elanna Mak graduated from Hong Kong International School in 2022 and is in Stanford University’s Class of 2026.
 A gifted multi-instrumentalist, Elanna has received numerous accolades on the piano and violin prior to learning the viola.
 In previous years, she has performed on stage with the Hong Kong Philharmonic Orchestra, Hong Kong Chinese Orchestra and the Mantua Chamber Orchestra and in many music festivals.

 A winner of several international music competitions as a soloist on both violin and viola, Elanna made her Carnegie Hall debut in 2018.
 She is also an active orchestra and chamber musician.
 She was the Principal Violist of the Asian Middle Schools Honor Orchestra 2018, comprising of students competitively selected from 34 international schools across Asia.
 She is now a Violin Soloist and also the Principal Violist of the elite chamber ensemble, Hong Kong Camerata Strings, which has been featured on Radio Television Hong Kong and TVB Hong Kong.
 Elanna also serves in several leadership positions in her school, including the role of Concertmaster of Hong Kong International School’s Orchestra.